- Fiscal year vs. calendar year

 Tax implications

-Taxable income is computed per your tax year, which often matches the fiscal year but can differ in specific situations.
+taxable income is computed per your tax year, which often matches the fiscal year but can differ in specific situations.
 Certain deductions, asset purchases, and credits reference tax year boundaries—plan major moves with your preparer so you do not miss windows.

 Software setup